dougeby/IntuneDocs/intune/apps-monitor.md

 ### User status

 User status.
-A bar chart that displays the install status of the app for users.
+A donut chart that displays the install status of the app for users.
 Click the graph to open a list of details about the device status.
 The details table includes the following columns:
  - **Name**
 The name of the user in Azure AD.
  - **User name**